 Imitation of Life (1934), 106 minutes, D: John M. Stahl

 The first film adaptation of Fannie Hurst's melodramatic novel - about two hard-working women and their daughters.
 A sentimental soap opera about an ambitious widow/working girl Beatrice Pullman (Claudette Colbert), her daughter Jessie (Rochelle Hudson at age 18), her black housekeeper/maid Delilah Johnson (Louise Beavers), and her maid's daughter Peola (Fredi Washington at age 19) whose light complexion enables her to pass for white.
-Beatrice goes into a successful pancake restaurant business with Delilah.
-The film deals with disappointments in personal relationships and questions of identity and racial confusion.
+Beatrice went into a successful pancake restaurant business with Delilah.
+The film dealt with disappointments in personal relationships and questions of identity and racial confusion.

 It Happened One Night (1934), 105 minutes, D: Frank Capra

 A major Academy Award winning blockbuster film, a delightful, sparkling romantic comedy.
 A spoiled young heiress Ellie Andrews (Claudette Colbert) ran away from her disapproving millionaire father Alexander (Walter Connolly).
 She disguised herself for her travels to her boyfriend King Westley (Jameson Thomas), taking a cross-country bus trip from Florida to New York.
 On the bus, she ran into a recently-fired, out-of-work, no-nonsense newspaper reporter Peter Warne (Clark Gable), who agreed to help her when she lost all her money.
 He played along in order to get the exclusive story so he could get his job back.
 By film's end, they fell in love, almost against their wills.
 The film included a number of memorable scenes together, including the "Walls of Jericho" sequence and their competitive hitch-hiking scene.

 It's A Gift (1934), 68 minutes, D: Norman McLeod